s-rb/site/README.md

 # My website, CV and portfolio statically generated pages using Jekyll and hosted with Github pages
 ## Jekyll theme - WhatATheme, modified
+## Inspired by [Markdown-CV](https://github.com/elipapa/markdown-cv) - as a base for CV-to-pdf feature

 ### TODO:
-- To style project cards for larger images
 - To add project pages on click (like blog posts)

 ### Credits :bulb: